 Training

-We meet three times a week, rain or shine.
+We meet on three days a week, rain or shine.

-There’s club nights on Tuesdays, track night on a Thursdays and group runs on Sunday mornings that usually end at a cafe for tea, coffee, cake and/or a some warm food.
+There’s club nights on Tuesdays, track night or a trail night on Thursdays and group runs on Sunday mornings that usually end at a cafe for tea, coffee, cake and/or a some warm food.

 Tuesday club nights